 It's also recommended you think about steering clear of the borders with Liberia and Guinea (stacks of refugees putting a strain n resources, plus there are smugglers and criminal gangs - pretty lawless part of the world.).

 Avoid been bitten by mosquitos, and always use purified drinking bottle of water.
 Eat mostly what you are familiar with, and avoid local foods.
-Malaria and diarrhea can ruin your entire trip and prevent you from enjoying your vacation!! almost 6 years ago
+Malaria and diarrhea can ruin your entire trip and prevent you from enjoying your vacation!! over 6 years ago